ocolunga/ringlight/README.md

 # RingLight

 > **High-performance screen illumination for everyone.**

 [![macOS](https://img.shields.io/badge/platform-macOS-blue.svg)](https://developer.apple.com/macos/)
 [![Swift](https://img.shields.io/badge/language-Swift-orange.svg)](https://developer.apple.com/swift/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 RingLight is a lightweight macOS utility that turns your screen edges into a professional-grade ring light for video calls.

+---

+## Fork Notice

+This is a fork of [itsOmSarraf/ringlight](https://github.com/itsOmSarraf/ringlight) by [@itsOmSarraf](https://github.com/itsOmSarraf), the best macOS edge-light implementation I found.
+The original repo went unmaintained, so I forked it to continue the work.

+Apple's own Edge Light has two problems that sent me looking for alternatives: it's been broken on multi-monitor setups since macOS 26.4 (still unfixed in 26.5), only showing on the built-in display, and there's no way to control placement or behavior across monitors at all.

+---

 ### Project Origin

 Apple recently introduced "Edge Light" in macOS Tahoe (26.2), but the feature is restricted by hardware and OS version:

 1. **Hardware**: Requires Apple Silicon.
 2. **OS**: Requires macOS Tahoe or later.
 3. **Auto-Mode**: Limited to 2024+ Macs.